tylerchilds/socia-panda/README.md

 * Connect database to CodeIgniter - /config/database.php

 Step 3.
 Place Controllers, Models and Views into the respective folders in /application
+* Also place css, js, and img in your domain's root

 Step 4.
 Secure and configure CodeIgniter - /config/config.php